Jimmy Horton: ARCA

 Horton won numerous ARCA races, including the series premiere event, the Daytona ARCA 200, in 1990 and 1992.
 The 1992 victory was his seventh superspeedway victory, which at the time was the second most in series history.
 He used a NASCAR Chevrolet Lumina purchased from Darrell Waltrip for the victory.
 Horton escaped serious injury after a frightening crash at Atlanta in 1995.
 Horton's #52 AC Delco Chevrolet rolled over during a multi-car accident.
 His car was struck from the bottom while rolling by teammate Ed Dixon.
 Incredibly, neither driver was seriously injured.

 Personal life

+On March 1, 2024, Horton acquired Art's Radiator and Welding in Flemington, New Jersey, a well known sponsor in dirt modifieds and chassis and automotive parts supplier, from the Lentini family.

 His son Jimmy Horton IV (born March 2, 1987) raced Modifieds for his Grandfather at New Egypt Speedway (NJ) and Bridgeport Speedway (NJ).

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)